The Student Room GroupThe Student Room Group

 • What is there about you that shows you’re suited to studying this subject at university?
 Think about your personality, as well as your experiences.

-Getting those details down isn't always easy, and some people find it helpful to make notes over time.
+This doesn't all have to be done in one go, and some people find it easier to make notes over time.
 You might try carrying a notebook with you or set up a memo on your phone.
 Whenever you think of something useful for your personal statement, jot it down.
 Inspiration sometimes comes more easily when you’re thinking about something else entirely.

-Expert advice on writing a law personal statement
+Subject focus: writing a personal statement for law

 "Law is also very much about communication and language so personal statements that indicate genuine interest in reading (beyond the set texts for A-level) or the meaning of words will suggest an aptitude for law."